ENVIRONMENT

 Year 2022:

-• SUSTAINABILITY: The production of sustainable flour has increased to 9% of our sales.
+• SUSTAINABILITY: The production of sustainable flours has increased, reaching 9% of our sales.

-• CONSUMPTION: Consumption of plastic film has been reduced by 11% compared to the average of the previous 3 years.
+• CONSUMPTION: Stretch film consumption has been reduced by 11% compared to the average of the previous 3 years.

-• WASTE: The consumption of aerosols has been reduced by 41% compared to the average of the previous 3 years.
+• WASTE: Aerosol consumption has been reduced by 41% compared to the average of the previous 3 years.

 Year 2021:

-• SUSTAINABILITY: The production of sustainable flour has been increased by 11%.
+• SUSTAINABILITY: Sustainable flour production has increased by 11%.

-• CONSUMPTION: Water consumption was reduced by 7.7% in 2021.
-70% of electricity comes from renewable sources.
+• CONSUMPTION: In 2021, water consumption was reduced by 7.7%.
+70% of the electricity comes from renewable sources.

-• SUSTAINABILITY: 5% of milled wheat is of sustainable origin.
+• SUSTAINABILITY: 5% of the milled wheat is of sustainable origin.

-• CONSUMPTION: Plastic film consumption has been reduced by 12% compared to 2019 and paper consumption has been reduced by 30% compared to 2019.
+• CONSUMPTION: Stretch film consumption has been reduced by 12% compared to 2019, and paper consumption has decreased by 30% compared to 2019.